yU93r/SteamEmu/post_build/README.release.md

 3. Use the command line tool `generate_interfaces` to generate the file `steam_interfaces.txt`,
    then move it inside the folder `steam_settings`
 4. Move the entire folder `steam_settings` beside the emu .dll/.so.
+5. Copy the the example file `steam_settings.EXAMPLE\configs.EXAMPLE.ini` and paste it inside your own `steam_settings` folder, then rename it to `configs.ini`

 Mr.Goldberg's note:
 > If the game has DRM (other than steamworks) you need to remove/crack it first.

+---

+## Various configurations:
+Due to the various changes and additions, it became tedious to document everything,
+so it is recommended to check each example file in the `steam_settings` folder, and the various options inside `configs.ini`.

 ---